kubermatic/docs/content/kubecarrier/v0.2/api_reference/_index.md

 CustomResourceDiscovery tells KubeCarrier to discover a CustomResource from a ServiceCluster, register it in the Management Cluster and start a new process to reconcile instances of this CRD.

 New instances of the CRD will be reconciled by creating a matching instance in the ServiceCluster.
-Each Namespace in the Managment Cluster needs a ServiceClusterAssignment object, mapping it to a Namespace in the ServiceCluster.
+Each Namespace in the Management Cluster needs a ServiceClusterAssignment object, mapping it to a Namespace in the ServiceCluster.

 A CustomResourceDiscovery instance will be ready, if the CustomResource was found in the ServiceCluster and a clone of it is established in the Management Cluster.
 Deleting the instance will also remove the CRD and all instances of it.